tybruno/zombie-py/README.md

 Bringing Raised Exceptions Back From the Dead As New Exceptions.

+`zombie-py` is a Python library that simplifies the process of transforming and re-raising exceptions.
+It provides a context manager and decorator for handling exceptions, allowing you to define custom transformations for exceptions. `zombie-py` is designed to make it easier to handle exceptions in Python by providing a simple and flexible way to transform and re-raise exceptions.
 ## Key Features:

 * **Easy**: Simplifies the process of transforming and re-raising exceptions.